Genre: Adult, Sci-Fi

 This is the first Science Fiction story from the author Jude Lynn and it was a solid start.
 At 300 pages, Veil of Deceit is fast-paced, packed with action, twists and turns.
-I would definitely recommend this book to readers who are looking for an easy to follow Syfy story filled with action.
+I would definitely recommend this book to readers who are looking for an easy-to-follow Sci Fi story filled with action.

 Things I liked:

-- The writing was simple and the story was easy to follow.
-There where not complicate technologies or world-building which makes the story very approachable especially for readers that are new to the genre.
+- The writing was simple, and the story was easy to follow.
+There were not complicate technologies or world-building which makes the story very approachable especially for readers that are new to the genre.

 - I was never bored.
-As I mentioned before, the story is action pack.
-Every time that you think the MC will catch a break something new is thrown at her.
+As I mentioned before, the story is action packed.
+Every time that you think the MC will catch a break, something new is thrown at her.

 - Although the plot is based on politics and treason the story is not heavy on politics at all, which I appreciate sine when there are too much politics I tend to get confused, a lot.